 Read related feature: Words and Phrases to Use in Paris Restaurants

 Another major cultural difference?
 In most instances, servers will not bring you your bill automatically.
-To do so would in fact be seen as a rude gesture, since for the French it implies they want you to clear your table ASAP for the next customer!
+To do so would in fact be seen as an incredibly rude gesture, since for the French it implies they want you to clear your table as soon as possible to let the next customers take it.

 While some tourists might find service slow or aloof, in short, some of the behaviors you might associate with coldness or even rudeness are in fact seen as a part of normal, courteous service in France.
 So don't deprive your server of a tip just because he or she didn't grant you a wide smile and coo at your baby.
 A bit of professional distance is seen as appropriate in the French service industry.